newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-usdot.md

 callToActionLink: https://portal.fmcsa.dot.gov/UrsRegistrationWizard/
 callToActionText: Register My Vehicle with USDoT
 agencyAdditionalContext: U.S. Department of Transportation
----
+summaryDescriptionMd: >-
   Any commercial vehicle crossing state lines must register with the U.S. Department of Transportation (USDoT) to obtain a registration number.
 ---

-### You Need This If
+## You Need This If

 - Your vehicle will haul hazardous materials
 - Your vehicle weighs 10,000 pounds or more, and will transport loads inside the State, interstate, or internationally

-### Application Requirements
+## Application Requirements

 - `Employer Identification Number (EIN)|ein` or Social Security Number (SSN)
 - `Dun and Bradstreet (DUNS) number|duns` , if your company has one